-Yes!
-It’s a recent a thing that most people don’t yet know, but in-home sleep training programs like ours are often covered by FSA and HSA.
+Although our in-home sleep training packages aren’t covered by insurance, they are often covered by FSA and HSA.
 Several of our clients have already used their FSA or HSA benefits to pay for our help with sleep training!

 What you need to know:

 1. Call your FSA or HSA administrator before you purchase a sleep training service; you may need pre-approval.
 Ask what paperwork is required.

 2. You may need a “letter of medical necessity” from your pediatrician.
 Just call your pediatrician’s office, and the front desk staff will help you coordinate.